AElfProject/aelf-learn/docs/quick-start/index.md

 ## 4. Adding Your Smart Contract Code

-Now that we understand how a smart contract for aelf is written, suppose we want to modify the default example to implement our own contract logic.
+Now that we have a template hello world project, we can customize the template to incorporate our own contract logic.
+Lets start by implementing methods to provide basic functionality for updating and reading a message stored persistently in the contract state.

 ```csharp
 using AElf.Sdk.CSharp.State;